Fairness Concepts for Indivisible Items with Externalities: GFS and Public Decision Making

-In other words, an allocation $\pi$ satisfies GFS1 if for each agent $i$, there exists an item $a$ such that changing the assignment of $a$ from $\pi(a)$ to agent $i$'s best assignment yielding $V_i^{max}(a)$ ensures that the value agent $i$ receives is weakly better than his general fair share GFS$_i$ plus $\sum_{a\in A} V_i^{min}(a)$.
+\end{definition} In other words, an allocation $\pi$ satisfies GFS1 if for each agent $i$, there exists an item $a$ such that changing the assignment of $a$ from $\pi(a)$ to agent $i$'s best assignment yielding $V_i^{max}(a)$ ensures that the value that agent $i$ receives is at least her general fair share GFS$_i$.